netx-as/docs/docs/l3/l3-advanced.md

 Starting bird
 ```

-3. Use `edit` command to open editor with the config file
+3. Use `edit` command to open an editor with the config file

 ```
 netx(router-bird)# edit